CodeAlpha7/8803-SMR/README.md

-# DeepSlicing
+# RARE
-Source Codes for: DeepSlicing: Deep Reinforcement Learning Assisted Resource Allocation for Network Slicing
+Source Codes for: Resource Allocation for network slicing using Reinforcement Learning